Scalable Wavelength Arbitration for Microring-based DWDM Transceivers: Wavelength Arbitration Algorithm

 \subsection{Record Phase}

-\ieeefiguredoublecolumn{./figure_draft/illustrator/fig11_relsearch.pdf}{Microring relation search to determine the wavelength-domain relationship between two microrings’ Search Tables (ST) through aggressor injection.
-The outcome of the relation search is a relation map between Search Tables, represented by Relation Index (RI).}{fig_11}
+\ieeefiguredoublecolumn{./figure_draft/illustrator/fig11_relsearch.pdf}{Unit microring relation search to determine the wavelength-domain relationship between two microrings’ Search Tables (ST) through aggressor injection.
+The outcome of the unit relation search is a relation map between Search Tables, represented by the Relation Index (RI).
+A full relation search, which consists of multiple unit relation searches, is explained in detail in the text.}{fig_11}

 \ieeefiguredoublecolumn{./figure_draft/illustrator/fig12_relsearchcases.pdf}{Valid aggressor lock target during relation search depending on the relationship between the aggressor and victim microring’s resonance wavelengths ($\lambda_{aggr}$ and $\lambda_{vct}$, respectively) : (a) $\lambda_{aggr} < \lambda_{vct}$. (b) $\lambda_{aggr} > \lambda_{vct}$. (c) $\lambda_{aggr} \simeq \lambda_{vct}$ with high tuning range variation. (d) $\lambda_{aggr} \simeq \lambda_{vct}$ with high FSR variation.
 Blue region: aggressor microring tuning range.
 Green region: victim microring tuning range.}{fig_12}